chroma-sdk/Colore/README.md

 If you want to join the development team, please contact [Sharparam][sharp] on GitHub.

 All authors and contributors are listed in the [`AUTHORS`](AUTHORS) file.
+Feel free to add yourself to this file under a relevant section in your pull request.

 Please read the [`CONTRIBUTING.md`](CONTRIBUTING.md) file before making a pull request.